shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The unfiltered data set contained 414,587 trips.
 Multiple standardized filters are applied to ORBS trip-level data to remove outliers and data unsuitable for an index.
 These filters include trips with incorrect interview times, which impact calculation of effort, unreasonably long or short trips, and retaining only bottomfish target trips.
 Further filters were utilized for fishing closures (i.e. temporal or spatial closures) and catches exceeding bag limits, which would presumably impact catch rates.
 An alternative configuration of the dataset included a binary variable to identify trips that hit the bag limit to include as a covariate, rather than a filtering criterion, and did not filter out trips that had reached the daily bag limit.
 Trips from several ports with extremely small sample sizes (<1% of total trips) were also excluded and finally, trips that met criteria for irrational effort reporting (i.e., implausible values) or extreme catch rates were excluded as well.
 The final dataset included 96,707 trips.
 The previous assessment only included trips onboard charter vessels (@cope_assessments_2016), but this filter was not retained for this updated index.
 Instead, boat type was evaluated as a covariate.
 In the final, filtered dataset, Black Rockfish are present at a high frequency (Table \ref{tab:percent_pos_ORBS}.

 Covariates evaluated included year, month, port, the open depths to fishing (all depths or inside 20/30/40fm), boat type and the daily bag limit for Black Rockfish.
 A negative binomial model was fit to the trip-level data (catch with a log offset for adjusted angler hours).
 This full model was selected as the best fit model by AIC Table \ref{tab:model_selection_ORBS}.
 However, when fit via MLE using the sdmTMB R package (version 0.3.0), this model did not converge.
 Acceptable diagnostics were achieved by excluding the bag limit covariate.
 An additional sdmTMB model was fit that used the alternative configuration of the dataset, and included all of the full model covariates but replaced the bag limit covariate with the binary variable of whether the bag limit was reached on the trip.
 While acceptable diagnostics were achieved with the alternative full model, there was little effect on the resultant index and for parsimony, the final model included all of the covariates of the original full model with the exception of the daily bag limit.
-The Q-Q plot indicated an acceptable fit to the data (Figure \ref{fig:qq_ORBS).
+The Q-Q plot indicated an acceptable fit to the data (Figure \ref{fig:qq_ORBS}).
 The index of abundance and associated input standard errors are shown in Table \ref{tab:survey_summary}.

 #### On-Board Observer CPUE for Oregon, 2001 and 2003 to 2022